 Ontario Bean Growers Annual General Meeting

-In 2018, the membership of OBG will elect three directors to the Ontario Bean Growers Board of Directors to a two-year term – one from each of the three districts.
+In 2019, the membership of OBG will elect three directors to the Ontario Bean Growers Board of Directors to a two-year term – one from each of the three districts and one Director at Large.

 Brant, Chatham-Kent, Elgin, Essex, Haldimand, Hamilton, Lambton, Middlesex, Niagara, Norfolk & Oxford